- Home

 What is infertility?

-Infertility is defined as difficulty getting pregnant (conceiving).
-This may result from female or male factors, or a combination of both.
-For females under 35, the term usually refers to trying unsuccessfully to conceive for 12 months; if a female is 35 or over, the term is used after six months of trying.
+This may result from female or male factors, or a combination of both, or the reasons may be unknown.
+For females under 35, the term infertility usually refers to trying unsuccessfully to conceive for 12 months; if a female is 35 or over, the term is used after 6 months of trying.

-How does cancer affect fertility?
+Could cancer affect my fertility?

-How does age affect fertility after cancer?
+How does age affect fertility after a cancer diagnosis?

 Female age and fertility

 Females are born with all the eggs they will have in their lifetime.
-As they age, the number of eggs reduces.
-Fertility starts to decline after 30 and the decline speeds up after 35.
-It then becomes harder to conceive and the risk of genetic problems in the eggs increases.
+From the age of 30, fertility starts to decline and speeds up after 35.
+It then becomes harder to conceive and the risk of chromosomal conditions (e.g. Down syndrome) in the eggs increases.
+From your early 40s, although you may still have regular periods, it is difficult to conceive a child because of poor egg quality.
+After menopause, it is no longer possible to conceive a child naturally.

 Male age and fertility

-The quality and quantity of sperm decreases with age.
-This means it will take longer for an older man’s partner to get pregnant.
 Before and after puberty, chemotherapy and radiation therapy may affect sperm production and may cause infertility.
-The effect of radiation will depend on where in the body the radiation is given and the dose.
+The impact of radiation will depend on the dose and what organs are affected by the radiation.

 Should I have a child after I’ve had cancer?